nvanderwalt/restaurant-booking/README.md

 - ✅ `test_forms.py` - No violations
 - ✅ `test_views.py` - No violations

+### HTML & CSS Validation
+All pages of the website were tested using the official W3C HTML Validator and CSS Validator to ensure standards compliance and accessibility.
+Screenshots of the validation results for each page are provided below.

+- **HTML Validation:**
+  _[Insert screenshot(s) for each page after this line]_

+- **CSS Validation:**
+  _[Insert screenshot(s) for each page after this line]_

+### Responsiveness Testing
+The website’s responsiveness was thoroughly tested across various devices and screen sizes using browser developer tools and real devices.
+Screenshots demonstrating the responsive layout for desktop, tablet, and mobile views are provided below.

+_[Insert screenshots for each device/screen size after this line]_

+### Lighthouse Testing
+The website was tested using Google Lighthouse to assess performance, accessibility, best practices, and SEO.
+A screenshot of the Lighthouse report is provided below.

+_[Insert Lighthouse screenshot here]_

 ### JavaScript Testing
 Frontend functionality has been tested manually and through browser developer tools: